- If the SD card is not detected in Windows 10, this is probably caused by a problematic driver.

 - Assign it a drive letter or change the drive letter.

-After doing that, your SD card should be recognized and always ready to use.
+After doing that, your SD card should be recognized and always ready to use so make sure you try it.

 If Windows 10 can’t recognize your SD card, the problem might be that the card is locked.
 Many SD cards have a tiny lock switch on their side that will prevent you from using the card.